Tero Saarinen Company: History

-Tero Saarinen, a renowned international soloist, assembled the dance group Company Toothpick in 1995 as an instrument for expressing his own choreographic vision.
+Tero Saarinen, an international soloist, assembled the dance group Company Toothpick in 1995 as an instrument for expressing his own choreographic vision.
 Saarinen wanted to work on a more permanent basis with inspired artists who shared his values.
 The group's founding members, alongside Saarinen, were his colleague Henrikki Heikkilä from the Finnish National Ballet, Yuval Pick from Batsheva Dance Company, and Lighting Designer Mikki Kunttu.
 Company Toothpick was given a humorous name to commemorate the matchstick factory in Pori, where Saarinen was born.

 The group's first piece, Westward Ho! premiered in Stockholm's Dansens Hus on 18 February 1996.
 In 1997 the group was invited to perform the piece at the first Aerowaves platform held at The Place Theatre in London.
 The performance marked Saarinen's international breakthrough as a choreographer, and the group began receiving invitations from all over Europe.

 In 2000 Company Toothpick acquired office space in The Alexander Theatre.
 In 2001 the group took on its first full-time employee, when its current Managing Director Iiris Autio began working as Saarinen's manager and the group's producer.
 In 2002 the group changed its name to Tero Saarinen Company, and in 2004 it became eligible for regular state subsidy under the Finnish Theatre and Orchestra Act, and began receiving operational funding from both the Finnish State and the City of Helsinki.

+The Alexander Theatre in Helsinki has been the company's home since 1999–2019.
+Tero Saarinen Company was the Alexander Theatre's official resident company since 2005.
+In addition to regular performances, the theatre housed the group's office and rehearsal space – the same studio where Tero Saarinen started his professional career in 1982, when the building was still the home of the Finnish National Ballet.
+In addition to the Alexander Theatre, the company also performed at The Finnish National Opera and Finnish National Theatre.
+Since 2019 the company's office and studio are located at the Cable Factory in Helsinki.

 Performances

 Operations in Helsinki

-The Alexander Theatre in Helsinki has been the company's home since 1999.
-Tero Saarinen Company has been the Alexander Theatre's official resident company since 2005.
-In addition to regular performances, the theatre houses the group's office and rehearsal space – the same studio where Tero Saarinen started his professional career in 1982, when the building was still the home of the Finnish National Ballet.

-Tero Saarinen Company performs in Helsinki every year.
-In addition to the Alexander Theatre, venues include The Finnish National Opera and Finnish National Theatre.
+In Helsinki Tero Saarinen Company TSC's home stage is Dance House Helsinki, where the company presents its own seasons yearly.
+These include pieces by Tero Saarinen, by guest choreographers and guest performances by international companies.
 In addition to performances, the group's activities in Helsinki include teaching and community outreach projects.